yineng999/openlmis-devops/README.md

 Want to install in Ubuntu etc.?
 Read [Official instruction](http://docs.ansible.com/intro_installation.html)

+#### Install SSHPASS

+Ansible will use ssh to login your virtual machine.
+SSHPASS should be installed in advance.

+Read [SSHPASS install instruction] (https://gist.github.com/arunoda/7790979)

 ### Run your virtual machine

 Navigating to the OpenLMS-TechOps root directory, run `vagrant up`.
 Ansible will install all packages you declared in `provisioning/playbook.yml` file.

 If your machine is already running, you want to provision again, just need to run `vagrant provision`.
 More vagrant commands read [here](http://docs.vagrantup.com/v2/cli/).

+##Supports

+### Provision more dependencies
+If you want to add more dependencies to install.
+Find the awesome [Ansible Playbooks](https://github.com/snowplow/ansible-playbooks).
+You can find most common tools/dependencies.
+Copy the specific role under `ansible-playbooks/roles` to `OpenLMS-TechOps/provisioning/roles/`.
+And add the role to your `provisioning/playbook.yml`.

+See example in this commit [Add karma to provision](https://github.com/gongmingqm10/OpenLMIS-TechOps/commit/d074174cd2285df6dc5ba64e27aaa033547f1211).

 ### Issues you may occurred
 When your vagrant machine is running.
 Ansible will connect to your vagrant file for provision.
 If you get the error `Host key verification failed` during `vagrant up` or `vagrant provision`, please run the comand `ssh-keygen -R 192.168.33.10`, the IP address is what you set for vagrant machine in `Vagrantfile`.